nowarp/nowarp.github.io/versioned_docs/version-0.6/hacking/design.md

 ### AST-Based Analyses

 Typically, having only an AST is sufficient to implement simple detectors that can produce findings and highlight dangerous patterns in the source code.
-Misti provides access to the AST of the contracts through a specialized [`ASTStore`](https://nowarp.io/tools/misti/api/classes/internals_ir_astStore.TactASTStore.html) class that maps unique AST identifiers to their definitions.
+Misti provides access to the AST of the contracts through a specialized `TactASTStore` class that maps unique AST identifiers to their definitions.

 ### Dataflow Analyses Based on the Monotone Framework

 Misti offers an interface for describing classic dataflow problems.
 It includes a lattice interface and provides a mechanism to solve these problems using the worklist algorithm, allowing for efficient and accurate analysis of data flow within the code.

-Those interested in the implementation of Dataflow analysis should refer to the API documentation of Misti internals and review the source code of built-in detectors inherited from the [`DataflowDetector`](https://nowarp.io/tools/misti/api/classes/detectors_detector.DataflowDetector.html) class.
+Those interested in the implementation of Dataflow analysis should refer to the API documentation of Misti internals and review the source code of built-in detectors inherited from the [`DataflowDetector`](https://nowarp.io/api/misti/classes/detectors_detector.DataflowDetector.html) class.

 ### Soufflé-Based Analyses